Sane-Mfenyana/SolarFarm-Weather-Impact-SA/README.md

 - **For Grid Operators:** Forecasts are least accurate during peak generation periods (midday for PV).
 This is when the risk of a supply-demand mismatch is highest, necessitating ready access to reserve power or storage.
 - **For Investors & Project Planners:** Technology choice is critical.
 CSP is excellent for hot, sunny, cloud-free environments but is a poor fit for cloudy regions.
 PV is more versatile but requires an understanding of local temperature profiles.
 Wind offers high output but demands financial models that can handle its volatility.
 - **For Energy Policy:** The complementary profiles of solar (summer-peaking) and wind suggest a diversified renewable portfolio is essential for a resilient and stable grid throughout the year.

-### 🚀 Future Work
-- Experiment with more sophisticated models (e.g., XGBoost) to capture non-linear relationships and potentially improve forecast accuracy.
-- Integrate electricity pricing data to assess the direct financial impact of forecast errors, moving from technical accuracy to economic impact.